Thynnichthys vaillanti

 Thynnichthys vaillanti is a species of cyprinid of the genus Thynnichthys.
 It inhabits rivers in eastern Borneo.
 Described by Max Carl Wilhelm Weber and Lieven Ferdinand de Beaufort in 1916, it has a maximum length among unsexed males of 26.4 cm and is considered harmless to humans.

+Etymology

+The fish is named in honor of French zoologist Léon Vaillant.